THE BENEFITS OF GOING BAREFOOT

-Thankfully, due to the information gleaned from these modern researchers, as well as advocates in the field such as Jenny Lomas, Jaime Jackson, Pete Ramey, Nic Baker, Thomas Teskey, Jen Clingly and Jeremey Ford, Kaya Femerling, Cindy Hawk Sullivan, Geri White, and too many others to list here, that there are now many thousands of successful barefoot horses, from all disciplines, in all areas of the world, with those numbers growing exponentially every year.
+Thankfully, due to the information gleaned from these modern researchers, as well as advocates in the field such as Jenny Lomas, Jaime Jackson, Pete Ramey, Nic Baker and Thomas Teskey and too many others to list here, there are now many thousands of successful barefoot horses, from all disciplines, in all areas of the world, with those numbers growing exponentially every year.

 A lot of which have come about as more technology is developed to support alternative methods of hoof protection, including horses using flexible sneaker type hoof boots, instead of relying on metal horse shoes, which can cause shock and jarring to both the hoof and joints, as well as reduce feel for the horse by artificially suspending the sole unnaturally off the ground.
 Which doesn't happen with flexible hoof boots as the contact is made within the boots themselves.

-After all, we should not forget for a moment on how well the natural barefoot hoof has served the equine species throughout their 55 MILLIONS years of successful evolution, and therefore with this in mind please try to understand that your horses feet are already brilliant at their job and do not need metal shoes to function well, even when your horse is laden with a human passenger or when travelling over harsh ground such as roads and rocky outcrops.
+After all, we should not forget for a moment how well the natural barefoot hoof has served the equine species throughout their 55 million years of successful evolution, and therefore with this in mind please try to understand that your horse's feet are already brilliant at their job and do not need metal shoes to function well, even when your horse is laden with a human passenger or when travelling over harsh ground such as roads and rocky outcrops.

-One of the reasons we like the barefoot approach so much is we have seen the benefits to improved leg and hoof circulations that comes about when the horses hooves have natural contact with the ground, as when the frog is allowed to touch the floor, it is stimulated like a small pump, that in turn helps to improve blood flow making for a healthier hoof.
+One of the reasons we like the barefoot approach so much is we have seen the benefits of improved overall health through the better leg and hoof circulation that comes about when the horses hooves have natural contact with the ground, as when the frog is allowed to touch the floor, it is stimulated like a small pump, that in turn helps to improve blood flow making for a healthier hoof.

-Unfortunately metal shoes are fixed into place with nails or sometimes glue, which will not allow for any flexing as well as suspends the sole from the touching the floor, which is critical for a healthy hoof or for the aforementioned all-important ground contact.
+Unfortunately, metal shoes are fixed into place with nails or sometimes glue, which will not allow for any flexing as well as suspends the sole from touching the floor, which is critical for a healthy hoof for the all-important ground contact.